What is a Keto Diet and How Ketones are Produced?

 Brain health

 Ketones provide the brain with fuel instantly by supplying up to 70% of the energy that the brain requires.
-This is a more effective source of energy compared to glucose.
+Compared to glucose, this is a more efficient energy source.

 High energy levels

 The human body can only store a limited amount of glycogen.
-It requires constant refuelling in order to maintain energy levels.
+It requires constant refueling to maintain energy levels.
 However, this is not the case with fat.
-A Keto diet provides plenty of fat to draw energy from, keeping the energy levels up.
+A keto diet provides plenty of fat to draw energy from, keeping the energy levels up.

 Lowers high blood pressure

-The Keto diet is rich in fat and low in carbs, which can control high blood pressure.
-Eating healthy fats help maintain the perfect body weight while keeping the blood sugar and blood pressure in check.
+The keto diet is rich in fat and low in carbs, which can control high blood pressure.
+Eating healthy fats helps maintain the perfect body weight while keeping the blood sugar and blood pressure in check.